freevs/DBMS_SQL-Data-Science-Interview-Questions/SQL Data Science Interview Questions.md

 --- | ---
 It combines the result set from multiple tables and returns distinct records into a single result set |It combines the result set from multiple tables and returns all records into a single result set.
 Its performance is slow because it takes time to find and then remove duplicate records | Its performance is fast because it does not eliminate the duplicate rows

+### 7. What are constraints?
+Constraints are used to specify the rules concerning data in the table.
+It can be applied for single or multiple fields in an SQL table during the creation of the table or after creating using the ALTER TABLE command.
+The constraints are:

+NOT NULL - Restricts NULL value from being inserted into a column.

+CHECK - Verifies that all values in a field satisfy a condition.

+DEFAULT - Automatically assigns a default value if no value has been specified for the field.

+UNIQUE - Ensures unique values to be inserted into the field.

+INDEX - Indexes a field providing faster retrieval of records.

+PRIMARY KEY - Uniquely identifies each record in a table.

+FOREIGN KEY - Ensures referential integrity for a record in another table.

+### 8. Common clauses in SQL
+**WHERE** clause in SQL is used to filter records that are necessary, based on specific conditions.

+**ORDER BY** clause in SQL is used to sort the records based on some field(s) in ascending (ASC) or descending order (DESC).

+**GROUP BY** clause in SQL is used to group records with identical data and can be used in conjunction with some aggregation functions to produce summarized results from the database.

+**HAVING** clause in SQL is used to filter records in combination with the GROUP BY clause.
+It is different from WHERE, since the WHERE clause cannot filter aggregated records.

+### 9.